SpicySyntax/muxic/USAGE.md

 # Usage Guide for Windows

-This guide explains how to build and run the **muxic** application on Windows.
+This guide explains how to build and run the **muxic** multi-track audio recording CLI application on Windows.

 ## Prerequisites